Skip to main content

 When and where does the project run?

-We can deliver a project with you anytime in the academic year.
-Our schedule fills up fast so get in touch with plenty of time.
-The project runs for 5 consecutive weeks and the sessions are 1 hour in length.
+We can deliver a small number of artist-led projects in the summer term.
+Our schedule fills up fast so get in touch with plenty of time to express your interest; we start accepting them from 2 September 2025.
+The project runs for five consecutive weeks and the sessions are one hour in length.

 The project will be delivered at your centre.